jtgry/laurengrayphoto/content/_index.md

   content: Hi, my name is **Lauren Gray**, I love being behind the lens, capturing
     special moments so that you can cherish them forever!
 - template: block-image
+  heading: Headshots
+  image: "/uploads/DSC_0996.jpg"
+- template: block-image
+  heading: Business
+  content: Would you like help marketing your business?
+Need photos of your products
+    for social media and promotion?
+Well I can help!
+Lets work together to help your business grow and showcase all of the things that makes you great!
+  image: "/uploads/DSC_3509.jpg"
+- template: block-image
+  heading: Couples
+  image: "/uploads/DSC_4863.jpg"
+- template: block-image
   heading: Seniors
   image: "/uploads/_DSC0587.jpg"
   content: 'The time is finally here.
 You are a senior.
 This is one of the most exciting